tamerrarda/TroiaDocs/docs/demo-script.md

 ## Act 4 — It has been done for real

 The narration in Act 3 is not hypothetical.
-Twice now, a shopper has paid a Troy sandbox card on iyzico's hosted form and a merchant has been settled in USDC on Stellar, with every step in between running unattended.
-The most recent run settled 80 USDC; the accounting ledger and the pool's on-chain balance agreed to the last unit, and the pool came back larger than it went out because the shopper had paid the commission.
+Twice now, a shopper has started at the demonstration storefront, taken up the "Pay with Troy card" browser extension when it offered to settle the checkout, paid with a Troy sandbox card on the iyzico form it opened, and seen a merchant settled in USDC on Stellar — with every step in between running unattended.
+In the most recent run, the accounting ledger and the pool's on-chain balance agreed to the last unit, and the pool came back larger than it went out because the shopper had paid the commission.
+About thirty seconds later — the demonstration compresses the real settlement wait of roughly three weeks — a background worker refilled the pool from that same order's lira, so the growth by the commission happens in front of the reviewer rather than in a footnote.

 The run can be shown rather than described: open the transaction on a public block explorer, and open the [Deployments](./deployments.md) page beside it.

-Say out loud what the [Scope & limitations](./scope.md) page also says — that no unauthorised transfer was ever staged, so the alarm that would catch a thief has never yet caught one.
-Volunteering that is more persuasive than the payout itself.
+## Act 5 — Catch a thief

+If there is time, close on the sharpest beat, because it is the one that best explains why any of this matters.
+With the system running, send a payout straight to the pool contract by hand, bypassing Troia's backend — so its transaction is never written to the list of payouts Troia authorises before it broadcasts them.
+Nobody tells the watcher to look for it.
+Within the grace window it pages on its own:

+> ROGUE PAYOUT: USDC left the pool in a transaction this operator never authorised — its hash was never written to the pre-broadcast journal.

+Say what it means: the watcher reads every outflow from the pool directly off the chain and matches each one against the journal of payouts Troia pre-authorised.
+An outflow with no match is flagged and written down permanently — and the record survives even after the balance is made whole again.
+This fired for real on 14 July 2026; the transaction is on the [Deployments](./deployments.md) page.

+Then be candid about the edges, because volunteering them is more persuasive than the demo itself: a *different* transaction settling an order, and the watcher's two "we could not see" states, are still exercised by tests rather than on the chain — the [Scope & limitations](./scope.md) page lists exactly which.

-If there is time, kill the server and start it again.
+If there is time for one more thing, kill the server and start it again.
 Nothing is paid, recorded, or refilled twice, and the settled order still answers for itself — because everything Troia knows about money reached the disk before it was believed.

 :::tip Recording a video
 If you capture this as a video, keep it to three to five minutes and give Act 2 the most room.
 Show the exit codes explicitly so the pass and the fail are unambiguous.
 Never fake a payment.
 End on the tampered-report failure; it is the most memorable and the most convincing beat.